-It is essential that you download and install the most recent OS updates to keep your device running at its best.
+You must download and install the most recent OS updates to keep your device running at its best.

 Yes, updating your Android can be inconvenient as it will cause the phone to be out of commission during the process.
-The update will still bring improvements, introduce new features, and protect you from the latest security threats.
+The update will still improve, introduce new features, and protect you from the latest security threats.
 When it comes to your mobile device crashing and rebooting, an OS update may be all that is required.

 Not sure how to check and install system updates?
 Follow these simple steps:

 Open your Android Settings, scroll down, and click on Advanced > System updates.
 Here, you can check for updates, view your device’s update history, and use a Software Upgrade Assistant if necessary.